-The orographic model used by WAsP is similar to the MS3DJH family of models.
-Briefly, a linearised set of flow equations are used in connection with a grid zooming in on the terrain closest to the site.
-The flow perturbation created by the terrain gradients are represented by a modified potential flow.
-The method is described in detail by (6).
+The orographic model used by WAsP is similar to the MS3DJH family of models and is described in detail by [6].
 The linear model is limited to neutrally-stable wind flows over low, smooth hills with attached flows.
-WAsP predictions over simple isolated hills compare well with the measured field data from the two bench-mark field measurements of Askervein and Blasheval (6,7).
+WAsP predictions over simple isolated hills compare well with the measured field data from the two bench-mark field measurements of Askervein and Blasheval [6,7].